Walking

 The summit of Pen-Y-Ghent mountain in Yorkshire

 Pen Y Ghent is the inspiration behind a popular fell walk in the Yorkshire Dales, covered by Julia Bradbury’s round up of the best walks in Britain.
-A magnet for hikers in Yorkshire, this modest but mighty peak is the smallest of Yorkshire’s fells featured in the county’s Three Peak Challenge, yet still affords a worthy hike with steep sections and views of Whernside and Ingleborough.
+A magnet for hikers in Yorkshire, this modest but magical peak is the smallest of Yorkshire’s fells featured in the county’s Three Peak Challenge, yet still promises a memorable challenge with steep sections and views of Whernside and Ingleborough.
 A Yorkshire classic, there is a 6-mile loop that starts in Horton-in-Ribblesdale and directs walkers to the summit.
 En route, this circular walk wends past the striking open scars of two collapsed underground caverns - Hunt Pot and Hull Pot - the latter of which is decorated with a thundering waterfall in wet weather.

 A bench on the side of the trail along the Bronte Way in Yorkshire